thesandlord/container-orchestration-comparisons/blue-green-deployment/kubernetes/README.md

 ### Step 6: Switch from Green to Blue

-Edit the Service so it sends traffic to the Green deployment.
+Edit the Service so it sends traffic to the Blue deployment.
    - `kubectl edit svc webserver`

 This will open the YAML in a text editor.
 Change "green" to "blue" and save.